gjr80/weewx-gw1000/README.md

 4. Test the Ecowitt Gateway driver by running the driver file directly using the *--test-driver* command line option:

-        PYTHONPATH=/home/weewx/bin python -m user.gw1000 --test-driver
+        python3 -m user.gw1000 --test-driver

-    for WeeWX *setup.py* installs or for WeeWX package installs use:
+    for WeeWX package installs or for WeeWX pip installs use:

-        PYTHONPATH=/usr/share/weewx python -m user.gw1000 --test-driver
+        PYTHONPATH=/home/weewx/weewx-data/bin python3 -m user.gw1000 --test-driver

-    **Note:** Depending on your system/installation the above command may need to be prefixed with *sudo*.
+    **Note:** For WeeWX installs from git the command syntax for a pip install should be used with the addiiton of the path to the WeeWX executables appended to the PYTHONPATH environment variable, eg:

-    **Note:** Whilst the Ecowitt Gateway driver may be run independently of WeeWX the driver still requires WeeWX and it's dependencies be installed.
-Consequently, if WeeWX 4.0.0 or later is installed the driver must be run under the same Python version as WeeWX uses.
-This may be different to the Python version invoked by the command 'python'.
-This means that on some systems 'python' in the above commands may need to be changed to 'python2' or 'python3'.
+        PYTHONPATH=/home/weewx/weewx-data/bin:/home/weewx/weewx/src python3 -m user.gw1000 --test-driver

     **Note:** If necessary you can specify the device IP address and port using the *--ip-address* and *--port* command line options.
 Refer to the Ecowitt Gateway driver help by using the *--help* command line option for further information.

     You should observe loop packets being emitted on a regular basis.
 Once finished press *ctrl-c* to exit.